cybros-network/cybros-network/docs/how-to.md

 #### Register an impl and an impl build

-Use Alice to send the extrinsic `offchainComputingWorkers.registerImpl(attestationMethod, deploymentPermission)`
+Use Alice to send the extrinsic `offchainComputingInfra.registerImpl(attestationMethod, deploymentPermission)`
 - `attestationMethod` Choose `OptOut` means the Impl doesn't support attestation
 - `deploymentPermission` Can choose `Public` which means anyone could use the Impl to create pools

 Submit the extrinsic,
 then you should get the success event on the `Network -> Explorer` page:
-- `offchainComputingWorkers.ImplRegistered { implId: 101 }`
+- `offchainComputingInfra.ImplRegistered { implId: 101 }`

-Use Alice to send the extrinsic `offchainComputingWorkers.registerImplBuild(implId, version, magicBytes)`
+Use Alice to send the extrinsic `offchainComputingInfra.registerImplBuild(implId, version, magicBytes)`
 - `implId` fill `101` (we got the `implId` from previous extrinsic)
 - `version` can fill `1` (it accepts any number larger than 0)
 - `magicBytes` keep `None` (It uses for TEE)

 Submit the extrinsic,
 then you should see the success event on the `Network -> Explorer` page:
-- `offchainComputingWorkers.ImplBuildRegistered`
+- `offchainComputingInfra.ImplBuildRegistered`

 #### Create a pool

-Use Alice to send the extrinsic `offchainComputing.createPool(implId, createJobEnabled, autoDestroyProcessedJobEnabled)`
+Use Alice to send the extrinsic `offchainComputingPool.createPool(implId, createJobEnabled, autoDestroyProcessedJobEnabled)`
 - `implId` fill `101`
 - `createJobEnabled` choose `Yes` or the pool will not allow to create new job
 - `autoDestroyProcessedJobEnabled` can choose `Yes`

 Submit the extrinsic,
 then you should see the success event on the `Network -> Explorer` page:
-- `offchainComputing.PoolCreated { poolId: 101, ... }`
+- `offchainComputingPool.PoolCreated { poolId: 101, ... }`

 #### Create a job policy

-Use Alice to send the extrinsic `offchainComputing.createJobPolicy(poolId, applicableScope, startBlock, endBlock)`
+Use Alice to send the extrinsic `offchainComputingPool.createJobPolicy(poolId, applicableScope, startBlock, endBlock)`
 - `poolId` fill `101` (we got the `poolId` from previous extrinsic)
 - `applicableScope` can choose `Public` which means anyone could use the policy
 - `startBlock` and `endBlock` can keep `None` which means the policy never expires

 Submit the extrinsic,
 then you should see the success event on the `Network -> Explorer` page:
-- `offchainComputing.JobPolicyCreated { policyId: 1, ... }`
+- `offchainComputingPool.JobPolicyCreated { policyId: 1, ... }`

 #### Start a worker